-We start our process my first using a surface cleaner to cover the main area of your driveway and walkways.
-Next, we will use pressure washing gun to edge out everything that the Surface Cleaner was not able to reach.
-Then also use the pressure washing gun to rent all the loose debris from the concrete.
-Lastly, is applying the bleach-based solution to the concrete.
+We start our process by first using a surface cleaner to cover the main area of your driveway and walkways.
+Next, we will use a pressure washing gun to edge out everything that the Surface Cleaner was not able to reach.
+Then also use the pressure washing gun to rinse all the loose debris from the concrete.
+Lastly, we apply the bleach-based solution to the concrete.
 This allows the solution to slowly move down the concrete in order to remove any remaining organic matter.

-The post treatments step is the most important and sadly one that is missed by a lot of pressure washers.
-Without this step you will see lines where they pressure-washed and a pressure washer was not able to clean out everything.
-Nine times out of 10 the steps I've listed are appropriate for cleaning concrete.
-However, if another cleaning after the put’s treatment is put down is necessary; we will go over the steps one more time.
+The post-treatment step is the most important and sadly one that is missed by a lot of pressure washers.
+Without this step, you will see lines where they pressure-washed and a pressure washer was not able to clean out everything.

 Different Types of Concrete We Clean

 PROPER CONCRETE CLEANING EQUIPMENT

 Most pressure washing professionals use a machine that is rated at 8 gallons per minute and 3500 PSI.
 While this is the best machine to use, it is still acceptable to go all the way down to 4 gallons per minute and down to 3000 psi.
 Some will also use heated water for cleaning concrete.
 There is nothing wrong with this practice.
 Yet, if the technician applies post-treatment it does not matter whether it’s a cold or hot machine.